 It will have it commercial release in the US on July 27, 2018!

-It’s the time of the year again to give out the film’s highest honors in Hollywood and I’ve a feeling that there’ll be a bit of a surprise in what most assumed are already “locked” categories.
+It’s that time of the year again to give out the film industry’s highest honors in Hollywood, and I have a feeling that there’ll be a bit of a surprise in what most assumed were already ‘locked’ categories.

-This is going to be an easy pick for me.
-As much as I’d love for The Shape of Water to win this award, I’ve to give it to Three Billboards Outside Ebbing, Missouri.
-On a technical perspective and story-wise, The Shape of Water hands down wins this one but it feels like based on the most recent winners from this category, the voters tends to go to something that has a stronger and in-your face social impact.
-Three Billboards doesn’t have the subtlety Del Torro’s film has so that alone hurts The Shape Water’s chances.
+Best Picture: This is going to be an easy pick for me.
+As much as I’d love for The Shape of Water to win this award, I have to give it to Three Billboards Outside Ebbing, Missouri.
+From a technical perspective and in terms of the story, The Shape of Water hands down wins this one, but it feels like, based on the most recent winners from this category, the voters tend to lean towards something that has a stronger and more in-your-face social impact.
+Three Billboards doesn’t have the subtlety that Del Toro’s film has, so that alone hurts The Shape of Water’s chances.

 Most Likely to Upset: The Shape of Water

-This should go to Guillermo Del Toro.
-He may not win Best Picture but The Shape of Water is arguably his best work to date and it would be an injustice not to give him this nod.
+Best Director: This should go to Guillermo Del Toro.
+He may not win Best Picture, but The Shape of Water is arguably his best work to date, and it would be an injustice not to give him this nod.

-Most Likely to Upset: I want to say that this is already locked for him, but for shock value I’m going to say Greta Gerwig for her directorial debut in Lady Bird.
-This scenario is highly unlikely but I won’t be that mad if she’d steal this one from Del Toro.
+Most Likely to Upset: I want to say that this is already locked for him, but for shock value, I’m going to say Greta Gerwig for her directorial debut in Lady Bird.
+This scenario is highly unlikely, but I won’t be that mad if she steals this one from Del Toro.

-I’ve seen all of the films of the actresses nominated in this category so it’s kind of difficult for me to regard anyone as THE BEST.
-With that being said, I feel like Frances McDormand is already locked to win this.
-Sally Hawkins is a good second choice but McDormand just happened to sweep all of the precursor awards so there’s that.
+Best Actress: (Locked) I’ve seen all of the films of the actresses nominated in this category, so it’s kind of difficult for me to regard anyone as THE BEST.
+With that being said, I feel like Frances McDormand is already locked in to win this.
+Sally Hawkins is a good second choice, but McDormand just happened to sweep all of the precursor awards, so there’s that.

-I’d be in the minority right here predicting an upset by Timothee Chalamet to the season’s frontrunner Gary Oldman.
-I initially pegged Oldman locked to win this but I’ve this nagging feeling that this would be the biggest upset of the night.
-Chalamet’s performance in Call Me By Your Name does seem like a once in a blue moon performance from such a very young and promising actor.
-In comparison to Oldaman’s stunning portrayal of Winston Churchill in the Darkest Hour, Chalamet didn’t need the help of prosthetics to actually translate something extraordinary into the screen.
+Best Actor: I’d be in the minority right here predicting an upset by Timothée Chalamet over the season’s frontrunner Gary Oldman.
+I initially pegged Oldman as locked to win this, but I have this nagging feeling that this would be the biggest upset of the night.
+Chalamet’s performance in Call Me By Your Name does seem like a once-in-a-blue-moon performance from such a very young and promising actor.
+In comparison to Oldman’s stunning portrayal of Winston Churchill in Darkest Hour, Chalamet didn’t need the help of prosthetics to actually translate something extraordinary onto the screen.

 Most Likely to Upset: Timothee Chalamet to Gary Oldman’s frontrunner position.